Behodler/limbo/documentation/MonetaryPolicy.md

 ## Appendix

-The appendix simply elaborates on some concepts assumed in the main body.
+The appendix elaborates on some concepts assumed in the main body.

 ### SCX curvature